 Trainees in the specialty will initially develop knowledge of laboratory work, together with supervised clinical liaison and validation of results, and direct clinical care.
-Following completion of the Fellowship Examination of the Royal College of Pathologists (FRCPath) Part 1 examination, they will continue to develop their skills in the laboratory (including assessment of new tests and guideline development) and in clinical management/advice, with greater responsibility and less direct supervision.
+Following completion of the FRCPath Part 1 examination (typically after 18-24 months of training), they will continue to develop their skills in the laboratory (including assessment of new tests and guideline development) and in clinical management/advice, with greater responsibility and less direct supervision.
 After passing the FRCPath Part 2 examination, trainees will continue to develop their skills with support; they may also develop a specialist interest.

-Figure 2a.
-Structure of training in medical microbiology, including indicative training time.
+Figure 1.
+Structure of training in medical virology, including indicative training time.